frantjc/valheimw/docs/developing.md

 ```

 The migrate service just initializes the cluster with some well-known Steamapps, so only needs ran once.

+The boiler service is only necessary if you intend to `docker pull` a Steamapp image.

 After its first run, you'll need to approve the Steamapps, otherwise they Stoker won't return them.
 This manual step is here to avoid running arbitrary code without validation during the build process.